-Just as there are many questions when considering which type of life insurance to get, there are also a lot of factors to consider if using that policy to access the cash you’ve invested in it.
-It’s important to understand terms like absolute assignment and collateral assignment, as well as weigh the differences in order to satisfy your particular financial needs.
+Just as there are many questions when considering whether to get term insurance or whole life insurance, there are also a lot of factors to consider if you choose to use your policy to access the cash you’ve invested in it.
+It’s important to understand terms like absolute assignment and collateral assignment, as well as weigh the differences, in order to satisfy your particular financial needs.

 What is absolute assignment of life insurance?

 Absolute assignment in insurance involves signing over your entire policy to another person or entity.
 The person who is selling or gifting the policy is known as the assignor, and the individual or individuals who receive it are the assignee.
 The assignee takes full ownership of the policy, being held liable for any premiums and also having the authority to change or designate new beneficiaries.

 What is a collateral assignment of life insurance?